-NOTICE
+NOTICE.

-OFFICE CO.
-SCHOOL COMMISSIONER.
-ORANGEBURG, C. H., S.-C.,

-May 17th, 1873. attention of Clerks of the Several Boards of School Trustees of their respecfive School Districts is hereby directed to the following Circular to the County School

-Commissioners from the State Superintendent of Education.

-"Section 49 of "An Act to amend an Act entitled on Act to establish and maintain a system of Free Common Schools for the State of South Carolina," approved March 5th, 1871, provides that "An annual meeting of each School District shall be held on the last Saturday in June, of each year, at 12 o'clock M., notice of the tire time and place being given by the Clerk of the Board of Trustees, by posting written or printed notices in three public places of the District t least ten days before the meeting."

-Sec.
-51 of the said Act provides that The inhapitants qualified to fote at a school meeting, lawfully arsembled, shall have power; 1st.
-To appoint a Chairman to preside over the meeting.
-21. To adjourn from time to time.
+OFFICE COUNTY COMMISSIGNERS.
+ORANGEBURG COUNTY, S. C. May 4th, 1878.
+Bids will be received for Rebuilding the oridge over "Bull Swamp" below Knotts Mill, mutil the 9th day of June next.
+Pro. posals must state the amount of bid and the names of surities offered.
+Contract to be entered into in writing, before commencing By order of Board.
+GEO.
+BOLIVER.
+Clerk Board County Commissioners.
+NOTICE TO SCHOOL TRUSTEES.
+A Convention of the newly appointed Trustees of each of the several School Distriets of this County will be held at the Court House on the first Monday in June next, and at 11 elclock, for the purpose of considering matters.
+All Trustees are invited to be present, P. R. McKINLAY, County School Commissioners, Orangeburg S. C. NOTICE OFFICE CO.
+SCHOOL COMMISSIONER, ORANGEBURG, C. H., S.-C., May 17th, 1873.
+The attention of Clerks of the Several Boards of School Trustees of their respective School Districts is hereby directed to the following Circular to the County School Commissioners from the State Superinten- "Section 49 of "An Act to amend an Act. entitled on Act to establish and maintain a system of Free Common Schools for the State of South Carolina," approved March 6th, 1871, provides that "An annual meeting of each School District shall be held on the last Saturday in June, of each year, at 12 o'clock M., notice of the the time and place being given by the Clerk of the Board of Trustees, by posting written or printed notices in three public places of the District The inhabitants qualified to fote at a school meeting, lawfully assembled, shall 21.
+To adjourn from time to time.

-3d.
-To choose a clerk, who shall possess he qualification of a voter.
+he qualification of a voter.
 4th.
-To raise by tax, in addition to the amount apportioned by the State to their use, such further sums of morey as they may deem proper for the support of public schools, said sum not to be more than three iollars for every child in the District beween the ages of six and sixteen, as ascertained by the last efficieration; said sum to be collected by the County Treasurer, and to be held by him, subject to the order of the Trustees, countersigned by the County School Commissioners, such sums of money to be used as shall be agreed upon at the meeting, either for the pay ofteachers, salaries, or to purchase or lease sites for school houses, to build, hire or purchase such school houses, to keep thom in repair and furnish the same with necessary first and spendages, or to furnish blackboards outme maps and apparatus for illustrating the principles of science, or to discharge any debts or liabilities lawfully incurred.
+To raise by tax, in addition to the use, such further sums of morley as they may deem proper for the support of public schools, said sum not to be more than three dollars for every child in the District beween the ages of six and sixteen, as ascerained by the last entimeration; said sum to be collected by the County Treasurer, and to be held by him, subject to the order of the Trustees, countersigned by the County School Commissioners, such sums of money to be used as shall be agreed upon at the nceting, either for the pay ofteachers, salaries, or to purchase or lease sites for school houses, to build, hire or purchase such school houses, to keep thom in repair and furnish the same with necessary first and apendages, or to furnish blackboards outline maps and apparatus for Illustrating the principles of science, or to discharge any debts or liabilities lawfully incurred.
 5th.
-To give such direction and make such provisions as may be deemed necessary, in relation to the prosecution or defense of any suit or proceeding in which the District may be a party.

-6th.
-To authorise the Board of Trustees o build school houses, or rent the same: 'tu' sell any school house site or other property belonging to the District, when the game shall no longer be need ut for the use of the'

-7th.
-To alter or rapeal their proceedings. from time to time, as occasion may require, and to do any other business contemplated in this Act
+To give such direction and make o build school houses, or rent the same: tw' sell any school house site or other property belonging to the District, when the same shall no longer be needful for the use of the District. from time to time, as occasion may require, and to do any other business contemplated ing reasons; sustained by means of Local School Taxes.